 Lüscher TF.
 ENCORE II: the long-term effect of nifedipine on vasomotion and vessel morphology in patients with coronary artery disease: an intravascular ultrasound-assisted evaluation.
 Paper presented at the European Society of Cardiology Congress 2004, 29 August-1 September, Munich, Germany.

-Clinical Topics: Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Nonstatins, Novel Agents, Statins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Nonstatins, Novel Agents, Statins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging

 Keywords: Coronary Artery Disease, Endothelium, Plaque, Atherosclerotic, Coronary Angiography, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Pyridines, Constriction, Pathologic, Nifedipine, Calcium Channel Blockers